Pabrick/roger/README.md

 Every object inside of the array have to be like this:
 ```
 {
-    w:width of the sprite,
+    w: width of the sprite,
-    h:height fo the sprite,
+    h: height fo the sprite,
-    x:horizontal position of the sprite,
+    x: horizontal position of the sprite,
-    y:vertical position of the sprite
+    y: vertical position of the sprite
 }
 ```
 Unless all the sprites have the same size.
-In that case we can make it shorter (pretty cool, eh?):
+In that case we can make it shorter, using the object **RogerRegularSheet** and instead give the array with all the frame's positions, we just give and object with the size of the sprite (and how all the sprites are the same size, Roger.JS makes all the calcullations.
+Pretty cool, eh?):
 ```
 {
-    w:width of the sprite,
+    w: width of the sprite,
-    h:height fo the sprite
+    h: height fo the sprite
 }
 ```